 How the Tax Is Calculated

 Not all states charge sales tax on purchases.
-Those states were Alaska, Delaware, Montana, New Hampshire and Oregon as of 2010.
+As of 2019, five states don't charge sales tax: Alaska, Delaware, Montana, New Hampshire and Oregon.
 If your state does not charge sales tax on purchases, this is one extra fee that you won't have to worry about seeing on your final invoice paperwork.
 But keep in mind that the DMV may still charge new car fees and expensive registration costs that seem like a tax on the purchase.

 Keep in Mind

-In some cases you can deduct the amount of state tax you paid when buying your new car on your federal tax return.
+In some cases, you can deduct the amount of state tax you paid when buying your new car on your federal tax return.
 If you itemize your taxes, there is a section called "Taxes You Paid" where you can choose to either deduct the state income tax you paid for the year or the total of your sales tax expenditures for the year.
 So if you just bought a new car that year, it's worthwhile to consider taking the sales tax deduction that time around.
-A tax law update for 2009 allowed some car buyers to deduct the sales tax paid on a new car even if they didn't itemize, but that benefit may not be extended in all tax years.
+This only makes sense if you paid more in state sales tax than you did in state income tax, so verify this information first.